Governors call on Congress for $500 billion in funds to offset lost revenue

-A group of governors is calling on Congress to help state and U.S. territory budgetary shortcomings due to the COVID-19 pandemic, saying they need $500 billion to offset the losses.
+A group of governors is calling on Congress to help state and U.S. territorial governments with their budgetary shortfalls due to the COVID-19 pandemic, saying they need $500 billion to offset the losses.

 In a statement Saturday, the National Governors Association, a bipartisan group of 55 governors, said the stay-at-home orders issued across the country have crippled state economies.

-The organization’s chair Maryland Gov. Larry Hogan and the vice chair New York Gov. Andrew Cuomo said the stimulus package Congress recently passed overlooked the state’s needs when it comes to the crippling economies and lost revenue that funds a state’s needs.
+The organization’s chair Maryland Gov. Larry Hogan and the vice chair New York Gov. Andrew Cuomo said the stimulus package Congress recently passed overlooked the states’ needs when it comes to the crippling economies and lost revenue that funds a state’s needs.

 “We must be allowed to use any state stabilization funds for replacement of lost revenue, and these funds should not be tied to only COVID-19 related expenses.
 Congress must amend the CARES Act to allow this flexibility for existing federal funding,” they said in a statement.